National Aeronautics and Space Administration

 Mission & Programs

-NASA’s Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs “fund the research, development, and demonstration of innovative technologies that fulfill NASA needs.”
-The competitive program provides seed funding to small businesses and research institution partners.
-Members of SPO’s SBIR/STTR team help manage solicitations and awards related to these research and development contracts.
+Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs : These programs are the pinnacle of innovation, funding research, development, and demonstration of technologies that meet NASA’s needs.
+We provide seed funding to small businesses and research institutions, fostering growth and new ideas.
+Our team manages the intricacies of solicitations and awards, ensuring a smooth process for these vital contracts.

 Program How SPO Works with